mericozcann/Ege-University-IEEE-Computer-Society-Bioinformatics-Unit-My-Work/README.md

 ---

 ## Key Takeaways
-- The **COVID-19 dataset** revealed clear clustering among immune cell populations, notably myeloid cells.
+- The **COVID-19 single-cell dataset** revealed distinct immune cell groupings, highlighting myeloid cell variation.
-- The **methylation dataset** demonstrated that both supervised and unsupervised models can successfully separate methylation-based sample groups.
+- The **methylation dataset** showed that both clustering and classification models effectively distinguish methylation-based subgroups.
-- These analyses illustrate how **bioinformatics preprocessing** and **machine learning** can be combined for deeper biological insight.
+- These analyses demonstrate how combining **bioinformatics preprocessing** with **statistical modeling** yields interpretable biological insights.

 ---

 ## License
 All rights reserved © 2025 Meriç Özcan
-The code and notebooks in this repository are provided for academic and educational use.
+The code and notebooks are shared for academic and educational purposes.
-Unauthorized commercial use or redistribution is not permitted.
+Unauthorized commercial use or redistribution is prohibited.

 ---